nixworks/public/news/2013/04/16/index.md

 ##### Metropolitan Police Service
 ### [Organisers and security officials reassess security plans for Sunday's 2013 London Marathon.
 This follows yesterday's incident at the 2013 Boston Marathon which killed three people. ](/news/2013/04/16/organisers-and-security-officials-reassess-security-plans-for-sunday-s-2013-london-marathon-this-follows-yesterday-s-incident-at-the-2013-b.md)
-_Context: Boston Marathon bombings, Metropolitan Police Service, 2013 Boston Marathon, 2013 London Marathon, security_
+_Context: 2013 London Marathon, Metropolitan Police Service, Boston Marathon bombings, security, 2013 Boston Marathon_

 ##### Movement for the Emancipation of the Niger Delta
 ### [The Movement for the Emancipation of the Niger Delta threatens to launch a terror campaign to "defend Christianity" in Nigeria in response to attacks by Islamist group Boko Haram. ](/news/2013/04/16/the-movement-for-the-emancipation-of-the-niger-delta-threatens-to-launch-a-terror-campaign-to-defend-christianity-in-nigeria-in-response-t.md)
-_Context: Christian, Nigeria, Islamist, Boko Haram, Movement for the Emancipation of the Niger Delta_
+_Context: Boko Haram, Christian, Movement for the Emancipation of the Niger Delta, Islamist, Nigeria_

 ##### Naxalite
 ### [Ten members of the Naxalite insurgent movement are killed in a clash with Indian police in Chhattisgarh state. ](/news/2013/04/16/ten-members-of-the-naxalite-insurgent-movement-are-killed-in-a-clash-with-indian-police-in-chhattisgarh-state.md)